SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-03-covid-immunity-prevalence.md

    variants much at all.
 You should still get vaccinated.
 3. A lot more people have COVID-19 than we think, and about half don't know there is an effective therapy, which is being given out _very_ reluctantly anyway.
-You don't want to need paxlovid but not be able to get it.
+You don't want to be in a situation where you need paxlovid, but are unable to get it.
 You should still get vaccinated.

 Did I mention you should still get vaccinated?